Writality

 GOOGLE DOCS

 There is a reason people default to Google Docs.
 It is familiar, quick to open, and simple to share.
-For early drafts or collaborative notes, that convenience is real.

 The tradeoff is that it stays a document tool.
 Once a project has structure, references, and worldbuilding around it, I start feeling the limits quickly.
 Writality is built for the whole writing project, not just the page of text in front of me.
+Also lets not forget its Google..

 WHERE WRITALITY FEELS DIFFERENT